GlobalGrassyGroup/globalgrassygroup.github.io/docs/_pages/publications.md

 ---
 permalink: /publications/
+layout: splash
 ---

-Here is a list of publication using GGG data.
+List of publications which used GGG data.